-Disclosure: I was given a copy of Spain from Chronicle Books in exchange for my honest review.
+Disclosure: I received a copy of Spain from Chronicle Books in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Spain is filled with 200 recipes divided into the following chapters: Soups, Broths, Stews, Creams, and Pulses; Salads, Cold Soups, and Gazpachos; Tapas and Appetizers; Vegetables; Eggs; Rice, Pasta, and Migas; Fish; Shellfish; Poultry and Rabbit; Game and Snails; Meats; Innards and Extremities; Desserts, Sweets, and Fruits; Drinks; and Sweet and Savory Homemade Conserves.
-The photography is gorgeous and made me want to make everything (warning- don’t look through while you are hungry).
-There is a good balance to the recipes.
-Some take as little as 10 minutes, while others are a bit more labor intensive.
+Spain is packed with 200 recipes divided into the following chapters: Soups, Broths, Stews, Creams, and Pulses; Salads, Cold Soups, and Gazpachos; Tapas and Appetizers; Vegetables; Eggs; Rice, Pasta, and Migas; Fish; Shellfish; Poultry and Rabbit; Game and Snails; Meats; Innards and Extremities; Desserts, Sweets, and Fruits; Drinks; and Sweet and Savory Homemade Conserves.

 The Pan con Chocolate only has 4 ingredients, so quality really matters.
 Use flaky sea salt if it is available, along with the best quality chocolate and olive oil you can find.
 I would love to try this with Spanish chocolate.

 I also made Filloas de Leche con Nata Montada y Miel (Galician Crepes with Fresh Whipped Cream and Honey), Arroz de Montaña (Mountain Style Rice with Chicken and Fresh Sausage), Macarrones Gratinados (Penne Pasta with Tomatoes and Fresh Sausage Au Gratin), and Papas Aliñás (Cádiz Style Potatoes in Vinaigrette).